GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 - This should open up a shell inside the container at the location **/app/cmd/flows**.

-> **NOTE**: In the docker compose file, we mount the local directory **chat_server_go/cmd/standaloneFlows** into the container at **app/cmd/standaloneFlows**, so that we can make changes in the local file system, while still being able to execute genkit tools from a container.
+> **Note**: In the docker compose file, we mount the local directory **chat_server_go/cmd/standaloneFlows** into the container at **app/cmd/standaloneFlows**, so that we can make changes in the local file system, while still being able to execute genkit tools from a container.

 - Inside the container, run